dustinpfister/blog_posts/_posts/js-add-element.md

 ### 1.1 - The source code examples here are on github

 I have the source code examples that I am writing about here up on my [test vjs github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-add-element).
+That is where you would want to make a pull request of you think that one needs to be made, there is also the comments section where something can be brought up with one of the examples here.
+This is also the repository where I hold my source code examples for all my other posts, and where I am working on examples for the next time I come around to edit and expand this post.

 ### 1.2 - Using innerHTML to add elements